Accommodations for CE Participants

 - Upon approval, FINRA will send the requestor the CE Assistant Attestation Form.
 The requestor must submit the completed CE Assistant Attestation Form to FINRA prior to initiating the CE session.

 - FINRA will process the CE Assistant Attestation Form within 2 business days and will send a confirmation to the original requestor.
 The participant is then free to complete the CE training session with the designated reader/recorder.

 Disclosing a disability is voluntary.
 FINRA understands that some participants have not made their firm or sponsoring organization aware of their disability status.
 For privacy reasons, a participant may wish to submit the request without notifying the firm or sponsor, and FINRA respects that decision.
 FINRA will not disclose any information related to a disability or a request for accommodation unless permitted by the participant or required by federal law.

 If the participant opts to maintain confidentiality, then the firm will receive no indication from FINRA that the participant has requested or received an accommodation.
-The Web CRD system will not record the accommodation request.
+The accommodation request will not be recorded in CRD.